atstp/mine/readme.md

 `_mine_` files

   * stay out of git's history
+  * don't need to be singled out in the repo's `.gitignore`
   * persist through `git checkout`, `rebase`, and `reset`
   * respond to `mine` commands
-  * can be wiped from the repo with a single command
+  * can be cleaned from the repo with one command
   * are easily backed-up and restored (separate from git)

 ![mine](http://atstp.github.io/mine/mine_separation.svg?v0)

 which means you can

-  * :closed_lock_with_key: store your login info for a related service with your repo _confident it won't be published_
+  * :closed_lock_with_key: store your login info for a related service with your repo, backup-able and safe from publishing
   * :pencil: leave notes for yourself about where you left off and what to do later
-  * :running: keep working with a slapdash script until you get a real one together (and commit that one)
+  * :running: work with a slapdash script until you get a real one together (and commit that one)
-  * :white_check_mark: maintain a personal todo list
+  * :white_check_mark: keep a personal todo list based on the repo's roadmap/todo
-  * :dash: remove all your personal files in an instant (perhaps before you ftp a bunch of stuff?)
+  * :dash: remove all your personal files in an instant (perhaps before you ftp or rsync)
   * :page_with_curl: store curled or pasted code for reference
   * :link: maintain a collection of useful links that don't belong in git's history

 **It's for you**: if you're already comfortable using git through the command line, and you're open to new workflows.

-**It might not be**: if your workflow hasn't changed because it's already perfect, or if you're happy keeping your repo related stuff outside the repo it relates to.
+**It might not be**: if your workflow is already perfect, or if you like keeping your repo related stuff outside the repo it relates to.

 ## commands